waynegraham/registry.clir.org/_projects/2016-digitizing-the-black-academy-of-arts-and-letters-re.md

 ---
 layout: project
-title: "Digitizing the Black Academy of Arts and Letters Records"
+title: Digitizing the Black Academy of Arts and Letters Records
 ---